rust-lang/blog.rust-lang.org/_posts/2017-07-14-Rust-Roadmap-Update.md

 crate and [Tokio] project continue to explore the asynchronous I/O ecosystem and have seen some heavy usage through crates like [Hyper] and production users like [linkerd-tcp].
-Additionally we've seen projects like [Rocket] continue to tirelessly push on the ergonomics of Rust-on-the-server to new frontiers.
+Additionally we've seen projects like [Rocket] continue to tirelessly improve the ergonomics of Rust-on-the-server.
 A [recent discussion] of what the biggest blockers are today has highlighted that [async/await] notation, better Tokio/futures documentation, and a solid HTTP foundation for the ecosystem are some of the next highest priorities.
 We plan to enable async/await notation on the nightly Rust channel by the end of the year and position it for stabilization in early 2018.
 This in turn should help fuel a rewrite of Tokio's/`future`'s documentation and continue to grow community support for crates such as HTTP.

 [`futures`]: https://crates.io/crates/futures
 [Tokio]: https://tokio.rs